igemsoftware2021/TUDelft_iGEM_2021/sequence_analysis_pipeline/README.md

 4. Now run the pipeline by using the following command `snakemake --cores N --use-conda`, where __N__ is the number of cores you let the pipeline use.

 ## References
+# TODO tell something about how we used these papers
 * Townshend, B., Xiang, J. Manzanarez, G., Hayden, E. & Smolke, C. *A multiplexed, automated evolution pipeline enables scalable discovery and characterization of biosensors*. http://biorxiv/lookup/doi/10.1101/2020.05.29.117960 (2020) doi:10.1101/2020.05.29.117960
 * Zhang, J., Kobert, K., Flouri T. & Stamatakis, A. *PEAR: a fast and accurate Illumina Paired-End reAd mergeR.* Bioinformatics (Oxford, England) 30, 614-20 (2014).
 * Mölder, F., Jablonski, K.P., Letcher, B., Hall, M.B., Tomkins-Tinch, C.H., Sochat, V., Forster, J., Lee, S., Twardziok, S.O., Kanitz, A., Wilm, A., Holtgrewe, M., Rahmann, S., Nahnsen, S., Köster, J., 2021. *Sustainable data analysis with Snakemake.* F1000Res 10, 33.